Senate Bill No. 492

 30-5-35.
 Determinations regarding specialty drugs.

-(a) Beginning on January 1, 2015, and every six months thereafter, the Board, after consultation with the West Virginia University School of Pharmacy, the Marshall University School of Pharmacy and the University of Charleston School of Pharmacy shall publish in the State Register a list of prescription drugs that may be considered specialty drugs by a pharmacy benefits manager.
+(a) The board, in consultation with the West Virginia University School of Pharmacy and the Marshall University School of Pharmacy, shall, beginning on January 1, 2015, and every six months thereafter, publish in the State Register a list of prescription drugs that may be considered specialty drugs by a pharmacy benefits manager.

-(1) The prescription drug is used to treat a patient with a complex; chronic; or rare medical condition that is progressive, can be debilitating or fatal if left untreated or undertreated, or for which there is no known cure.
-These include, but are not limited to, multiple scleroisis, hepatitis c, cystic fibrosis, hemophilia, and rheumatoid arthritis;
+(1) The prescription drug is used to treat a patient with a complex; chronic; or rare medical condition that is progressive, can be debilitating or fatal if left untreated or undertreated, or for which there is no known cure, including, but not limited to multiple scleroisis, hepatitis c, cystic fibrosis, hemophilia, and rheumatoid arthritis;

-(2) The prescription drug is not generally stocked at retail pharmacies;
+(2) The prescription drug is not generally stocked at community retail pharmacies;

 (3) The prescription drug has special handling, storage, inventory, or distribution requirements; or

-(4) Patients receiving the prescription drug require complex education and treatment maintenance.
-This may include complex dosing, intensive monitoring, and clinical oversight.
+(4) Patients receiving the prescription drug require complex education and treatment maintenance, including: complex dosing, intensive monitoring, and clinical oversight.